 4. Gamified Peer Recognition and Performance-Based Rewards

-Employees are more motivated when great work is recognized consistently.
-A structured recognition program reinforces positive behaviors such as teamwork, safety, customer service, and knowledge sharing.
+Employees are more motivated when excellent work is consistently recognized.
+A formal recognition program supports good behaviors such as working together as a team, safety, customer service and sharing knowledge.

 Best Practices: